monocodes/snippets/docker/guides/docker-install.md

     ---

-7. Install a specific version of Docker Engine. optional
+7. Install a specific version of Docker Engine.

     - optional